Julien Escudé: Beşiktaş

 On 26 July 2012, Escudé signed for Beşiktaş J.K. of the Turkish Süper Lig after freeing himself from his Sevilla contract.
 After two years in Istanbul, and despite interest to bring him back to Rennes, he retired at the age of 35.

 International career

-In March 2005, Escudé was called to the French national team for two qualifiers for the 2006 FIFA World Cup against Switzerland and Israel, but eventually did not make his debut.
-His first game was on 11 October 2006, playing as left back against Faroe Islands for the UEFA Euro 2008 qualifying campaign– he was not picked for the final stage after a season of injuries.
+In March 2005, Escudé was called to the France national team for two qualifiers for the 2006 FIFA World Cup against Switzerland and Israel, but eventually did not make his debut.
+His first game was on 11 October 2006, playing as left-back against Faroe Islands for the UEFA Euro 2008 qualifying campaign– he was not picked for the final stage after a season of injuries.

 On 18 November 2009, in the tenth minute of the second leg of the 2010 World Cup qualification playoffs against the Republic of Ireland, Escudé broke his nose and had to be stretchered off.
 He was also not selected for the squad of 23 which appeared in South Africa.